Alfresco/alfresco-dockerfiles-bakery/README.md

 Using this tool to build Alfresco images requires:

-* A recent enough Docker isntallation (with buildx support)
+* A recent enough Docker installation (with buildx support)
 * Credentials to access the Alfresco artifactories (Nexus server) that may require authentication
 * Some Unix tools: `jq`, `wget`, `make`